joshualexanderl/darkmatter-sdk/README.md

 # TL;DR

-DarkMatter lets developers **build AI agents that others can install and use like plugins.**
+DarkMatter lets developers build AI agents that plug in and run anywhere — because **the only thing that should be dark, dense, and holding your system together is your ~coffee~**